 8. Heliotrope (Heliotropium arborescens)

-Heliotrope features showy clusters of purple flowers with a strong fragrance reminiscent of vanilla.
-This shrubby tropical plant also has beautiful rough, dark green leaves with prominent veins.
+Another bitter flower, heliotrope features showy clusters of purple flowers with a strong fragrance reminiscent of vanilla.
+This shrubby tropical plant also has beautiful, rough, dark green leaves with prominent veins.
 Though it can reach six feet in its native habitat, heliotrope averages 12 to 18 inches tall as an annual.

 Heliotrope likes full to part sun and well-drained soil high in organic matter.